mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

 ## Negative scenarios:

-### Test Case 005 - _Trigger Router Template creation with invalid template data_.
+### Test Case 005 - _Trigger Firewall Template creation with invalid template data_.

 **Preconditions:** _Testing environment is setup.
 Thumper is up and running.
-The Router is connected and operational_
+The Firewall is connected and operational_

 #### Test Steps:
 1. Provide invalid template data: